"Someone's sitting in the shade today because someone planted a tree a long time ago"

 This transformation and atonement led him to what worked best - the success he had enjoyed when life was still simple.
 Steve learned a very valuable lesson: life when lived in its simplest form is often life lived at its best.

-Steve enjoys helping others and co-exists with former and also new colleagues in the international business world a stronger, smarter and more experienced professional.
+Steve has expanded his entrepreneurial spirit and enjoys helping others and co-exists with former and also new colleagues in the international business world a stronger, smarter and more experienced professional.

 Steve no longer accepts U.S. investor funds for trading and will never launch another hedge fund in the U.S.